 - Getting Started with FCS Express

 - Cancellation Policies

 - In the Flow Lab

 The Flow Cytometry Laboratory (Flow Lab) is approved by the Institutional Biosafety Committee to handle samples of biosafety level 2 (BSL2) and below.
 Cytometers create aerosols.
-All users must be able to provide the Flow Lab with a Biosafety Protocol number that indicates that all materials brought to the Flow Lab are at a BSL2 or lower and approved for use on a sorter or benchtop cytometer.
+All users must provide the Flow Lab with a Biosafety Protocol number that indicates that all materials brought to the Flow Lab are below BSL-3 and approved for use on a sorter or benchtop cytometer.
 Please feel free to contact the UW Office of Biological Safety with specific biological safety questions.

 All samples transported to the Flow Lab must be transported in compliance with Biological Materials Transport on UW Campus Guidance.